Last reviewed June 2018

 - Emergency treatment: 144.344

-- For additional information see, Minors' Consent for Health Care, by the Minnesota House Research Department.
+- Additional information: Minors' Consent for Health Care -- Minnesota House Research Department

 Motor Vehicles (Licenses, Operation, & Registration)